ClariceBoldDev/M1-JavelinPolishers/README.md

 - Coolers: I developed my color palette using coolers.
 - Survey Monkey: I used Survey Monkey to set up an application form to join the waiting list.
 - Tinypng.com: I used this to compress my image files down so they didnt slow down the pages.
+- imageresizer.com: I used this to resize my files.

 ### Future Ideas